NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 You get the story without the noise.

-Write a prompt describing the conversation you want to catch.
+Write a prompt describing the conversation you are looking for.
 RedditAlert evaluates posts and comments for intent, not just exact words.

 Just launched my AI writing tool.
 Be honest, what would you change?